 When mysqlbackup creates a backup, it sends SQL commands to a MySQL server using a database server connection.
-The way to create a connection is similar to what is described in Connecting to the MySQL Server Using Command Options of the MySQL 8.4 Reference Manual.
+The way to create a connection is similar to what is described in Connecting to the MySQL Server Using Command Options of the MySQL 8.0 Reference Manual.

 As part of the mysqlbackup invocation, specify the appropriate --user, --password, --port, and other options to connect to the MySQL server.
-You can specify the connection-specific MySQL client options listed below in the [mysqlbackup] or [client] sections of a MySQL configuration file, or through mysqlbackup command-line options (click on the option name to see its description in the mysqlClient Options section of the MySQL 8.4 Reference Manual):
+You can specify the connection-specific MySQL client options listed below in the [mysqlbackup] or [client] sections of a MySQL configuration file, or through mysqlbackup command-line options (click on the option name to see its description in the mysql Client Options section of the MySQL 8.0 Reference Manual):

+- --pipe (alias for --protocol=pipe)

+- --user=name (short option: -u)

+- --host=hostname

+- --socket=name

+- --shared-memory-base-name=value (Windows only)

 - --character-sets-dir=PATH

 - --default-character-set=VALUE

 - --password[=value] (short option: -p)

 - --connect-timeout

 - --ssl-mode=mode

-- --ssl-key=file name
+- --ssl-key=file_name

 - --ssl-cert=file name

+- --ssl-ca=file_name

-- --ssl-ca=file name
+- --ssl-capath=directory name

-- --ssl-capath=directory_name

 - --ssl-cipher=cipher_list

 - --ssl-fips-mode={OFF|ON|STRICT}

-- --tls-version=protocol_list
+- --tls-version= protocol list

-- --compression-algorithms=name
+- --compression-algorithms=name (for release 8.0.18 and later)

-- --zstd-compression-level=number
+- --zstd-compression-level=number (for release 8.0.18 and later)